vwkd/code-system/src/languages/rust/struct/Vector.md

 reference to vector of Type can be coerced to reference to slice of Type ???
 Or only of trait objects

+implements `Deref<[T]>`

 - in standard library
 - automatically imported because included in prelude

 ?? takes ownership of its elements

+always use &[T] instead of &Vec<T>

+doubles it's current capacity each time that allocates exponential

+don't call `reserve_exact()` in a loop, thwarts exponential growth to linear growth instead use `reserve()`, maintains exponential growth or use `extend()` which preallocates under the hood

+use Arc<[T]> over Vec<T> for sequence of data that's never mutated and cloned around often use Rc if doesn't need multi-thread safety use Box if never clones e.g. hash map keys, etc.

+Arc
+has cheap constant time clone
+doesn't need capacity field since can't mutate also implements `Deref<[T]>` like `Vec<T>`
+-> can replace Vec<T> if doesn't need mutation

+Vec for modifying collection
+don't use if doesn't modify
+in other words: immutable Vec doesn't make sense !

+if doesn't need to clone use Box<T>
+stores heap data
+is struct with pointer to heap data and length if type is Sized then only pointer, no length even more efficient than Arc but clone would deep copy can think of immutable Vec<T> without capacity

+but use reference when doesn't need to give ownership if there's an obvious owner that outlives the rest

 ## Construction